zincsamael/muppy/muppy/doc/source/remarks.rst

 -----------

 Memory profiling of Python applications can take place on several levels.
-For one, the Python code itself can be the cause for a memory leak.
+For one, the Python code itself can be the cause for a problem.
 But also other possibilities should be considered.
 Python itself is written in C, Java, or possibly C# (even more are possible).
 Also, modules used may be written in C (c_api_) or make use of third party software (tkinter_).
 Thus, an unusual memory